People are more aware and concerned about the climate emergency than ever. However, we often don’t feel comfortable to talk about it.

 As people, we are deeply influenced by those around us, and so day-to-day conversations are a key part of social change.
 But conversations on climate change, with friends, family, work colleagues or strangers, are not always easy.

 Climate Outreach provide amazing advice for having productive, respectful and enjoyable conversations on climate change.
-Read our summary below or click here to find out more!
+Read our summary below or find out more on the Climate Outreach website.

 Also for more information on groups and organisations that you can engage with on Wirral in your local areas concerned with environmental matters, who might be good to speak to on the climate emergency, have a look at Wirral Environmental Network’s Big Green List.